 4. Vinegar will tenderize the toughest cuts of meat and flavor them as well!

-6. Do you have a residue from sticky labels?
+5; Do you have a residue from sticky labels from kitchen jars?
 Just dip an old rag into vinegar and rub away.
 The residue will come off easily.
 Beats Goo Gone in price too!

 7. Stephanie from Garden Therapy infuses vinegar with herbs.
 One recipe needs only fresh tarragon sprigs and garlic cloves to make a fine vinegar usually reserved for gourmet grocery store shelves.

-What other uses have you found for vinegar?
+What other vinegar uses have you discovered?
 Please leave your comments below.
-My favorites will be added to the article with a shout out to your name.
+My favorites will be added to the article.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."